GCSE Economics: Supply-side Policy

 Evaluation of Supply-side Policy

-While supply-side policies can lead to significant economic benefits, they also have potential drawbacks:
+While supply-side policies can have significant benefits, they also come with potential drawbacks:

 Related topics: